Sharonyel/noteTaker/README.md

 How To Use:
 ---
-Click the Get Started button to see the notes already saved.
+*  Click the Get Started button to see the notes already saved.

-Click in the Note Title area to create a note title and then type the note.
+*  Click in the Note Title area to create a note title and then type the note.
 Click the save button in the top right corner to save the note.

-Click the desired note on the lefthand side to see the note populated in the text area.
+*  Click the desired note on the lefthand side to see the note populated in the text area.

-The trash icon will delete a note from the server.
+*  The trash icon will delete a note from the server.

+Project source can be downloaded from (https://sharonyel.github.io/noteTaker/)
+---

 Built With
 --